juhoen/hybrid-crypto-js/README.md

 <a name="introduction"></a>

-_Hybrid Crypto JS_ is a hybrid (RSA+AES) encryption and decryption toolkit for JavaScript. _Hybrid Crypto JS_ combines RSA and AES encryption algorithms making it possible to efficiently encrypt and decrypt large messages.
-This cross-platform library is based on [Forge](https://github.com/digitalbazaar/forge). _Hybrid Crypto JS_ can be used in browsers, Node.js or React Native.
+_Hybrid Crypto JS_ is a hybrid (RSA+AES) encryption and decryption toolkit for JavaScript. _Hybrid Crypto JS_ combines RSA and AES encryption algorithms, making it possible to encrypt and decrypt large messages efficiently.
+This cross-platform library is based on [Forge](https://github.com/digitalbazaar/forge). _Hybrid Crypto JS_ can be used in browsers, Node.js, or React Native.

 ## Documentation